Hitomi Shimatani

-Hitomi Shimatani (島谷ひとみ, Shimatani Hitomi) is a Japanese pop singer signed to the Avex Trax label.
+Hitomi Shimatani (島谷ひとみ, Shimatani Hitomi) is a Japanese pop singer.

-Shimatani started her career as an Enka singer with the release of her debut single "Ōsaka no Onna" (大阪の女, Ōsakan Woman) in 1999, but later decided to get into the dance/pop style for her music.
-Shimatani's music has also appeared in video games and also anime series.
+Formerly signed to the Avex Trax label for 22 years, Shimatani started her career as an Enka singer with the release of her debut single "Ōsaka no Onna" (大阪の女, Ōsakan Woman) in 1999, but later decided to get into the dance/pop style for her music.
+Shimatani's music has also appeared in several video games and television shows.

+Shimatani is currently releasing music under her own label, AI.R LAND RECORD, under Daiki Sound.

 Biography

 Early life

 At the age of seventeen, while still in high school, Shimatani attended "The Japan Audition 1997", where she was chosen as the winner out of around 200,000 people and got a recording contract with the Avex label.
 After this she continued her studies in high school in Hiroshima, although she started to take vocal lessons in Tokyo during the weekends.
 She graduated from Shimizugaoka High School.